Pfern/ADER17/material/ADER17_practical.md

 Finally, another alternative is to use cDNA sequences directly as a reference.
 This is sometimes the only alternative, when full good quality genomes are not available.
 The presence of multiple alternative transcripts can make the alignment more difficult, but more recent approaches can actually take this information in consideration.
 We can also select collections of cDNAs that are relevant for our analysis (eg. focusing on protein-coding cDNAs, and/or choosing a single representative cDNA per gene).

-Task: Obtain genomic fasta for Drosophila melanogaster from the Ensembl website.
+**Task**: Obtain genomic fasta for Drosophila melanogaster from the Ensembl website.
 Finally, also download a fasta with cDNA.
 Take note of the Ensembl version, as well as the version of your genome (in case later you wano to integrate data that is not from Ensembl).
 Obtain genomic and cDNA fasta from ENSEMBL for the species relevant for your complete dataset.

 ## LO 5.2 - Alignment software: hisat; bwa; salmon